marcrow/XSS_Benchmark/README.md

 ## Objective

-**XSS Benchmark** is a web application designed to evaluate and benchmark the effectiveness of XSS (Cross-Site Scripting) payloads against a variety of real-world scenarios.
+**bXSS Benchmark** is a web application designed to evaluate and benchmark the effectiveness of XSS (Cross-Site Scripting) payloads against a variety of real-world scenarios.
 It provides a structured environment for security researchers and developers to test, compare, and analyze payloads in different contexts, helping to improve web application security.

 ---